jgehrcke/covid-19-analysis/README.md

 ### Usage

-2. Fetch raw data (can also be used to subsequently update the data):
+1. Fetch raw data (can also be used to subsequently update the data):

    ```
    $ make fetch-data
    ```

-3. Generate plots for a specific location, for example:
+2. Generate time evolution plots for a specific country or region, for example:

    ```
    $ make plot-germany
    ```

-This will generate `plot-germany.html` and try to automatically open it.
+This generates `plot-germany.html`, and tries to automatically open it.

-`make plot-italy` etc work correspondingly.
+`make plot-italy`, `make plot-spain`, ... work correspondingly.

-**Note**: `make plot-germany` attempts to fetch today's current confirmed infection count from [zeit.de](https://www.zeit.de/) (at the time of writing this the official numbers from German authorities lack behind, and zeit.de seems to do a decent job at getting current numbers from individual federal ministries.)
+**Note**: `make plot-germany` attempts to fetch the current confirmed infection count for Germany from [zeit.de](https://www.zeit.de/) (at the time of writing this the official numbers from German authorities lack behind, and zeit.de seems to do a decent job at getting current numbers from individual federal ministries).

 ### Example screenshot